WhatsUpWhatcom/schoolboardexplorer/tag_community-engagement.md

 ## 2024-08-15 - LYNDEN_SCHOOL_DISTRICT (Agenda)

-The Lynden School District #504 Board Meeting agenda focuses on several key areas.
-The board will be discussing and potentially taking action on the adoption of the 2024-2025 budget (Resolution #10-24), approval of interscholastic activities for the upcoming school year, and the approval of the Highly Capable Program.
-Additionally, they will be reviewing an Interlocal Agreement with the Meridian School District regarding transportation services.
-The meeting also includes time for public comment and information from the audience, highlighting the district's commitment to community engagement.
-Finally, a board workshop on "Gender Inclusive Schools" suggests a focus on diversity-inclusion and student autonomy within the school environment.
+The Lynden School District #504 Board Meeting agenda outlines a range of topics focusing on academic and operational matters.
+The board will discuss and potentially vote on the adoption of the 2024-2025 budget (Resolution #10-24).
+They will also consider approval for 2024-2025 Interscholastic Activities and the Highly Capable Program.
+An interlocal agreement with the Meridian School District regarding transportation services is also on the agenda for potential approval.
+The meeting includes time for public comment, information from the audience, and reports from the Superintendent, Teaching & Learning department, and Finance & Operations.
+A board workshop focusing on "Gender Inclusive Schools" will take place after regular agenda items are addressed.

 [View Full Text](https://raw.githubusercontent.com/WhatsUpWhatcom/schoolboardexplorer/refs/heads/main/data/countries/usa/states/wa/counties/whatcom/school_boards/lynden_school_district/2024/2024-08-15-agenda.txt)